blakelucey/Data_Analysis_Capstone/README.md

 ### For your reference:

-codecademySQL.py & codecademySQL.pyc are files that are imported into the jupyter notebook so that SQL could be used with the project.
+codecademySQL.py & codecademySQL.pyc are codeacademy libraries that enable SQL to be imported into the jupyter notebook.